crespum/oscw18-edge-ai/movidius/README.md

 # Intel Movidius and Raspberry Pi

 This folder contains the files required to run Inception v(1-4) on the [Intel® Movidius™ Neural Compute Stick](https://www.movidius.com/) on a Raspberry Pi.

+# Setting up the environment
+*Note: The instructions below are heavily based on [this sample app](https://github.com/movidius/ncappzoo/blob/ncsdk2/tensorflow/inception/).*

 To generate the files for inference, follow the steps in [Compiling the model](#compiling-the-model).
 For those of you who just want to run inference on the stick itself, some precompiled files have been uploaded to the `model` directory.
 If this is the case check the [Running inference](#running-inference) section.

 ## Compiling the model
 *NOTE: Execute the following instructions on a an x86_64 machine running Ubuntu 16.04 (development machine).*